roman01la/uix/docs/components.md

 ## children

-Similar to React, child components are passed as `children` in props map. `children` is JS Array of React elements.
+Similar to React, child components are passed as `children` in the props map. `children` is a JS Array of React elements.

 ```clojure
 (defui popover [{:keys [children]}]